Identifying Lower Class Limits: A full breakdown

 Q: Can I have unequal class widths?

 A: While it's generally recommended to use equal class widths for simplicity and ease of interpretation, it is sometimes necessary to use unequal class widths, particularly if there are gaps or clusters in the data.
-However, if you use unequal class widths, be extra cautious in your interpretation of results as this can affect many statistical calculations.
+Even so, if you use unequal class widths, be extra cautious in your interpretation of results as this can affect many statistical calculations.

 Q: What is the difference between class limits and class boundaries?